Khajuwala: Culture

+Language - Majority of the people speaks Bagri followed by Punjabi, Hindi, Sindhi speakers.

-The Bagri, Punjabi, Hindi, Sindhi and Marwari languages are spoken here.
-People practise the Hindu, Sikh and Buddhist religions, as well as Islam.
-The Dera culture is also present here.
+Religion - Majority of People practise the Hindu with a large Sikh and Buddhist minority.
+Muslims are also present in significant numbers.

 Many people follow Radha Swami, Sacha Sauda, and Nirankari Mission Deras.

 Transport to other cities and villages

 There are direct buses to Jaipur, Jodhpur, Sri Ganganagar, and Bikaner.
 There are Rajasthan State Road Transport Corporation (RSRTC) roadways buses also available for different routes.
-Railway services are not present here.
-The central government's Bharatmala highway will go from here.